Nath9319/DocumentationAgent/output/CalculatorCode/documentation/TTestInput.md

 # Documentation for `TTestInput`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
 ### TTestInput

 **Description:**
-`TTestInput` is a model class designed to represent the input data for an independent t-test.
-It ensures that the samples provided for the test are not identical, which is a prerequisite for conducting a valid t-test.
-The class leverages validation mechanisms to enforce this constraint.
+`TTestInput` is a model class designed to represent the input parameters for conducting an independent t-test.
+It ensures that the samples provided for the test are not identical, thereby validating the assumptions necessary for the t-test to be meaningful.

 **Parameters/Attributes:**
-- `sample1` (`List[float]`): The first sample of data for the t-test.
+- `sample1` (`list`): The first sample of data points to be tested.
-- `sample2` (`List[float]`): The second sample of data for the t-test.
+- `sample2` (`list`): The second sample of data points to be tested.

 **Expected Input:**
-- `sample1` and `sample2` should be lists of floats representing numerical data points.
+- `sample1` and `sample2` should be lists containing numerical values.
-- Both samples must contain at least one element.
+- Both samples must contain at least one data point.
 - The two samples must not be identical; if they are, a validation error will be raised.

 **Returns:**
-`None`: The class does not return a value upon instantiation but raises exceptions if validation fails.
+`None`: The class does not return a value but raises validation errors if the input conditions are not met.

 **Detailed Logic:**
-- The class inherits from `BaseModel`, which likely provides foundational functionality for data validation and model behavior.
-- It utilizes `Field` to define the attributes `sample1` and `sample2`, which are expected to hold the data for the t-test.
+- Upon initialization, `TTestInput` validates the provided samples.
+It checks if both samples are identical and raises a `ValueError` if they are, ensuring that the assumptions for the independent t-test are satisfied.
+- The class leverages the `BaseModel` for foundational model behavior and utilizes `Field` for defining the attributes of the samples.
-- The `field_validator` is employed to implement custom validation logic that checks if the two samples are identical.
-If they are, a `ValueError` is raised, indicating that the samples must differ for a valid t-test.
+- The `field_validator` is employed to enforce the validation rules, ensuring that the samples meet the necessary criteria before any statistical analysis is performed.

-- This validation ensures that any instance of `TTestInput` is guaranteed to have valid data before any statistical analysis is performed.
+---
+*Generated with 0% context confidence*